binfalse/YOURLS-FirefoxExtension/README.md

 The original version is available in the [legacy](legacy/) directory.
 It was initially developed in 2011.
 However, the techniques back then are no longer supported by Firefox.

 A new version of the extension is available in the [webextension](webextension/) directory.
 It was rewritten in 2017.

-Big thanks to @xppppp, @yfdyh000, @joshp23, @wilcochris, and @tessus for their contributions!
+Many thanks to @xppppp, @yfdyh000, @joshp23, @wilcochris, @tessus, and @airtonzanon for their contributions!

 Find more information about the extension